 I have enough savvy now to know I should never play one of my hunches when I am playing poker.
 You must always enforce self-discipline if I want to win the game.
 Refuse to be one of those players who pretend they are more intelligent than hunch player because of implied odds.
 They believe any two cards are capable of winning the game and hide their desire for action even if the pot is wrong when the implied odds are considered.

-Pot Odds – FAQs
+Pot Odds, Implied Odds – FAQ

-A: Any time you put yourself in a +EV situation.
-It’s not always best to call with pot odds because weak hole cards can lead to second best hands.
+Any time you put yourself in a +EV situation.
+It's not always best to call with pot odds because weak hole cards can lead to second best hands.

-A: By determining how much you can win based on how much is in the pot.
+By determining how much you can win based on how much is in the pot.
 This becomes easier when you play more.

-A: By determining how much you can win if your opponent calls and you hit your draw.
+By determining how much you can win if your opponent calls and you hit your draw.
 This can relate to semi-bluffing.

-A: How much you expect to lose if you hit your draw and your opponent still has a better hand.
+How much you expect to lose if you hit your draw and your opponent still has a better hand.
 Try to stay away from these situations.